tango-adb/docs/docs/adb/installation.md

 ## Direct Connection Transport

-In this mode, Google ADB is not required for Tango to work (in fact, Google ADB must not be running in order to use this mode).
+In this mode, Google ADB is not required for Tango to work (for USB connections, Google ADB must not be running).
 Tango communicates with Android devices directly.

 This mode is suitable for running on end-users' devices where Google ADB is not installed, or on mobile devices where Google ADB is not available.

-To use this mode, you will use the `AdbDaemonTransport` class from `@yume-chan/adb` package with a daemon connection and a credential store.
+To use this mode, you will use the `AdbDaemonTransport` class from `@yume-chan/adb` package, with a daemon connection and a credential store.

 <Tabs className="runtime-tabs" groupId="runtime">
 <TabItem value="web" label="Web">
 <Tabs className="runtime-tabs" groupId="direct-connection">
 <TabItem value="usb" label="USB">

-The `@yume-chan/adb-daemon-usb` package provides a daemon connection that uses WebUSB API.
+The [`@yume-chan/adb-daemon-usb`](https://www.npmjs.com/package/@yume-chan/adb-daemon-usb) package provides a daemon connection that uses [WebUSB API](https://developer.mozilla.org/en-US/docs/Web/API/WebUSB_API).

 ```sh npm2yarn
 npm i @yume-chan/adb-daemon-usb